syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ---
-layout : post
+layout: post
-title : Filter Suggestions for Syncfusion ComboBox Control in Xamarin.Forms description : Learn how to filter the suggestions in ComboBox platform : Xamarin.Forms control : SfComboBox documentation : ug
+title: Filter Suggestions for Syncfusion ComboBox Control in Xamarin.Forms
+description: Learn how to filter the suggestions in ComboBox
+platform: Xamarin.Forms
+control: SfComboBox
+documentation: ug
 ---

 # Filtering in SfComboBox